What to Bring to Your VITA Session

 - Prepare or e-file a form 8606 (nondeductible IRAs)

 - Prepare or e-file a form 8615 (minor’s investment income)

 - Military and international (nonresident) returns

-We will prepare all tax returns on the long Form 1040.
-Let us know if you prefer your return (if eligible) on Form 1040A or Form 1040EZ.
 We will not prepare complicated returns.
 If your return is outside of our scope we will let you know that we cannot assist you.

 Please note: The information covered on our web site is not intended as tax advice nor should it be construed as tax advice.
 Monmouth College volunteers are not professional tax advisors and cannot give tax advice.
 For tax advice assistance, contact a professional tax advisor.